realtime-neil/ros-bloom-debhelper/README.md

 When `debhelper` goes looking for files, it searches under the `debian` directory.
 Some of these files are [required][dreq].
 Other files are [optional][dother].
-For most of the optional files, each has within its basename the prefix of the package to which it belongs.
+For most of the optional files, each has within its basename (usually as `package.` prefix) the name of the package to which it belongs.
 Consider the following examples for the ficticious package `foo`:

 * `debian/foo.init`: init script, installs to `/etc/init.d/foo`
 * `debian/foo.cron.hourly`: hourly cron job, installs to `/etc/cron.hourly/foo`